MaksymChukhrai/my-calendar-app/README.md

 To run the tests, use the following command: `npm run test`

 ## Deployment
-The application is deployed and accessible at: <a href="https://maksymchukhrai.github.io/my-calendar-app/" target="_blank">My Calendar App</a>
+The application is deployed and accessible at: <a href="https://maksymchukhrai.github.io/my-calendar-app/" target="_blank">My Calendar App live GH page</a>

 ## Contact
 Feel free to reach out for any questions or feedback: